amfoss/gitlit/README.md

 GitLit is a social network exclusively for the Open-Source developers, which works by connecting enthusiastic developers to the most interesting and relevant projects to them, and forming new communities of like-minded passionate developers.

-### Top Features
-1. Adavanced Rating System for Contributor's & Repositories on GitHub
-2. Intelligent Identification of Contributor's Interest & Skills
-3. Smart & Relevant Mapping of Repositories & Contributor's based on shared interests and skill-level.

 ## :thinking: Why GitLit?

 1. **Its hard to find contributable projects** - What if you can get a dashboard full of project and issues suggestions, which are relevant to you - both skill and interest wise?